 The patch cable, then, for the vast majority of guitars and basses is the 1/4″ (6.35mm) TS cable.

 Guitar amplifiers and pedals also utilize 1/4″ TS patch cables to patch amongst themselves.

-Note that the frequency response of a guitar typically maxes out between 5 – 7 kHz and guitar amplifiers are generally not designed to produce frequencies beyond these points.
+Note that the frequency response of a guitar typically maxes out between 5 – 7 kHz, and guitar amplifiers are generally not designed to produce frequencies beyond these points.
 Therefore, we can get away with some distributed capacitance (and the low-pass filtering that comes with it) in longer unbalanced cable runs.

 Patch Cables For Keyboards And Synthesizers

 The outputs of many keyboards and synths are 1/4″ (6.35mm) jacks.
-The difference between these instruments and guitars/basses is that synths and keyboards often have stereo outputs (a jack for the left channel and the right channel).
+The difference between these instruments and guitars/basses is that synths and keyboards often have stereo outputs (a jack for the left channel and a jack for the right channel).
 Many synths and keyboards will output mono if only the left output channel is patched.